ducecon01/manh-ducdoan/_pages/home.md

 My research interest focus on several applied microeconomics topics with micro-methods, especially in labor economics, political economics and development economics.

 I also serve as research assistant for several research projects.
-Currently, I am assisting [Prof. Do Quoc Anh](https://sites.google.com/site/qaquocanhdo/) (Monash University) in some works on political economy in Vietnam and the US.
+Currently, I am supporting [Prof. Do Quoc Anh](https://sites.google.com/site/qaquocanhdo/) (Monash University) in some works on political economy in Vietnam and the US.

 My non-academic interest
 ========
 I likes reading, watching and traveling.
-I also keeping (and sharing) lists of [what I have read](https://docs.google.com/spreadsheets/d/1q8joCoLrbrx7aTreYLG0oRUFF_bp5p53H3fLeW9KnqI/edit?usp=sharing), what I have watched, and where I have been.
+I also keeping (and sharing) lists of [what I have read](https://docs.google.com/spreadsheets/d/1q8joCoLrbrx7aTreYLG0oRUFF_bp5p53H3fLeW9KnqI/edit?usp=sharing).
 In addition, I love sports.
 I practice some sports such as workouts, swimming,...